ptdecker/cbasics/README.md

 This repository contains solutions to the examples presented in the classic book [_The C Programming Language_](https://en.wikipedia.org/wiki/The_C_Programming_Language), by [Brian W. Kerningham](https://en.wikipedia.org/wiki/Brian_Kernighan) and [Dennis M. Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie).
 In many cases they have been written to utilize [C99](https://en.wikipedia.org/wiki/C99) features.
-In addition, most have been checked using a linter for safe practicies such as explicitly type casting *int* to *char* and so own.
 Solutions for any given chapter attempt to only use featured introduced up to that point in the book.
-So, the 'enhanced' folder contain rewritten versions of excercises from prior chapters to utilize nicer features of the language.

 Kernighan and Ritchie The C Programming Language Code Examples